 In the Center’s experience nonprofit organizations often have effective risk management efforts in place, but those efforts may be limited to one or more areas of service or operations.
 An Enterprise Risk Management engagement elevates risk oversight to the board, establishes protocols for ensuring an effective board-staff partnership in the oversight and treatment of risk, and sets forth specific strategies for monitoring and managing risk across all areas that impact mission fulfillment, including reputation, relationships with stakeholders, governance activities, and day to day operations.

-The Center’s minimum fee for an ERM Review is $36,000.
-To inquire about our availability for an ERM engagement, contact us by e-mail or call Melanie Lockwood Herman at 703.777.3504.
+The Center’s minimum fee for an ERM Review is $40,000.
+To inquire about our availability for an ERM engagement, call Erin Gloeckner or Melanie Lockwood Herman at 703.777.3504.